Source:

 The Power of Storytelling

-Recent research titled "I Know I Am Ugly, but Please Listen to My Story First: An Examination of How Storytelling Can Impact Consumers' Valuation of Unattractive Produce" by Chu-Yen Pai and colleagues (2024) offers an innovative solution to this problem.
-The study found that combining storytelling with marketing tactics, such as coupons, significantly increased consumers' willingness to purchase and consume unattractive produce.
+Recent research by Chu-Yen Pai et al (2024), with the rather unusual title “I Know I Am Ugly, but Please Listen to My Story First: An Examination of How Storytelling Can Impact Consumers' Valuation of Unattractive Produce,” offers a truly unique solution to this rather large problem.
+The study concluded that combining storytelling with typical marketing tactics, such as coupons, increased consumers’ willingness to purchase and consume produce that was less than visually appealing.

 How Does It Work?

-Imagine you're at a grocery store during the holiday season, and you see a bin of misshapen apples.
-Instead of just a price tag, there's a small sign that tells the story of the apple orchard.
-It might read:
+Imagine that, at the grocery, you encounter a bin full of misshapen apples.
+Instead of just the price tag, there’s a sign that tells a story about them.
+Something like:

 "These unique apples are the result of an unusually warm fall at the Johnson Family Orchard.
 While they may look different, their flavor is just as sweet and crisp as their picture-perfect cousins.
 By choosing these apples, you're supporting local farmers and reducing food waste this holiday season."